-IED provides its graduating students, through its three pathways, with transferable skills to work in collaborative, interdisciplinary ways with a range of emerging practices in digital and transmedia design.
+IED provides its graduating students, through its three pathways, with transferable skills, knowledge and experience to work in collaborative, interdisciplinary ways with a range of emerging post-digital practices.
 IED is rooted in research, with a cultural and independent creative outlook, supporting practice that is not restricted by industry expectations.
-This is not a programme for students whose primary practice is limited to predictable patterns of styling information delivery, nor is it designed to promote ambitions that are overtly commercially prescribed or autobiographical.
+This is not a Programme for students whose primary practice is limited to predictable patterns of styling information delivery, nor is it designed to promote ambitions that are overtly commercially prescribed or autobiographical.

 IED is situated in the space between commercial Experience Design and Interaction Design on one side, and creative exhibitions and installations on another, yet importantly adopting a radically experimental and critical approach in order to question and push boundaries, aiming at a post-digital world in which technology is seamlessly (or seamfully) merged with real objects, spaces, systems and organisms.
-With the aim of transforming information into experiences through critical, experimental creative practice and research, our work indeed aims beyond the design of bounded experiences to effect social change, personal and political transformation.
+With the aim of transforming information into experiences through critical, experimental creative practice and research, our work aims beyond the design of bounded experiences to effect social change, personal and political transformation.

-Most important of all is intellectual and conceptual depth – this is not a programme just about creating artwork, nor is it merely about technology or interaction.
+Most important of all is intellectual and conceptual depth – this is not a Programme just about creating artwork, nor is it merely about technology or interaction.
 Creating meaningful experiences requires an understanding of the social and cognitive aspects of how people perceive the world and make meaning, but also in how, and through which means, narratives are constructed and conveyed.
 Situating our work in the real world implies some knowledge of materiality, atmosphere, space and movement.
 IED thus places strong emphasis on making: designing and creating objects, spaces, systems and interventions, using digital and physical materials.
 These are based on, and evaluated by, research into form, content and contexts.

 Projects engage students in areas such as:

-- data visualisation and multimodal representation
+- data visualisation and multimodal representation;

-- new forms of moving image from projection mapping to virtual
+- new forms of moving image from projection mapping to virtual worlds;

-- exhibition and media design for museums and galleries
+- exhibition and media design for museums and galleries;

-- exploring social interactions through sound objects
+- exploring social interactions through sound objects;

-- physical computing and computational thinking
+- physical computing and computational thinking;

-- rapid prototyping of ideas, things and experiences
+- rapid prototyping of ideas, things and experiences;

-- technology-enhanced learning in the post-digital age
+- technology-enhanced learning in the post-digital age;

 - research methods from journalism, design research and the sciences;

-- practice-based research in thinking through making
+- practice-based research in thinking through making; and

-- a theoretical grounding in cognitive science, social science
+- a theoretical grounding in cognitive science, social science and information theory.

 "Specialization is for insects."Robert A Heinlein